suzanbaert/BlogFiles/content/post/2018-02-02-dplyr-tutorial-2.md

 Or as [Tomas
 McManus](https://twitter.com/TomasMcManus1/status/981187099649912832)
-pointed out: you can assign new column names inside `funs()`, which will be appended to the current name.
-In the main difference between both options: the `funs()` version is one line of code less, but columns will be added, rather than replaced.
-Depending on your scenario, either can be useful.
+pointed out: you can assign a "tag" inside `funs()` which will be appended to the current name.
+The main difference between both options: the `funs()` version is one line of code less, but columns will be added rather than replaced.
+Depending on your scenario, either could be useful.

     msleep %>%
       select(name, sleep_total:awake) %>%